jducoeur/gadgets/README.md

 ## A Motivating Example

 Here's an example of a hypothetical Gadget -- in this case, a pane composed of a date range, and a section that displays the results of a server query for that date range.
-It's not fully-fleshed out (and as of this writing might have bugs), but illustrates what a typical mid-level Gadget looks like:
+It's not fully-fleshed out (and as of this writing might have bugs), but illustrates what a typical mid-level Gadget looks like.
+Note that this is just an illustration of a partial program -- a full working example would require several other Gadgets, such as TransactionList.
 ```
 import org.scalajs.dom
 import org.querki.gadgets._